A-Z of Collections

 The Gradwell is only part catalogued and it is advisable to book an appointment to discover the full extent of the resources available.
-The Gradwell Classification scheme is available to download from our Finding Aids webpage which highlights the subject coverage of the collection.
+The classification scheme is available to download from our Finding Aids webpage which highlights the subject coverage of the collection.

 The Loughlin Collection is a small collection of books belonging to the Talbot Library containing books by and about G.K.
 Chesterton and Hilaire Belloc.

-The Centre for Millennialism Studies focusses on the study of contemporary manifestations of millennialism and apocalypticism; particularly the ‘afterlife' of apocalyptic texts and ideas within popular culture.
-The collection consists of books, DVDs, games, graphic novels, comics, pamphlets and newspapers and is located in the Group Study area of The Sheppard-Worlock Library.
-This collection is fully catalogued.
+Millennialism Studies focusses on the study of contemporary manifestations of millennialism and apocalypticism; particularly the ‘afterlife' of apocalyptic texts and ideas within popular culture.
+The collection consists of books, DVDs, games, graphic novels, comics, pamphlets and newspapers.

 John Henry Newman Collection